PanoPepino/mtheoretical/README.md

 - TO DO:

 - Elaborate on the Readme.txt
-- Add simple description to the main page of the documentation about the aim and target of the libraries.
+- Create package to be installed.
 - Include old animations:
     - Diagrams
     - Pulling strings and bending branes.